Kerry Donovan: Congressional campaigns

 In 2017, Donovan declined to run for the Democratic nomination in Colorado's 2nd congressional district after Representative Polis announced that he would run for governor.
-In 2020, Donovan considered a run for the United States Senate, but ended up declining and endorsed then, Former Governor John Hickenlooper.
+In 2020, Donovan considered a run for the United States Senate, but ended up declining and endorsed former Governor John Hickenlooper.
 Donovan filed to run for the Democratic nomination in Colorado's 3rd congressional district for the 2022 election on February 3, 2021, becoming the third person to enter the primary.
 Donovan suspended her campaign's fundraising after Colorado's congressional redistricting commission approved a map.
 She ended her campaign on November 5, due to her being drawn out of the 3rd congressional district by redistricting and instead placed into the 2nd congressional district represented by Joe Neguse, a member of the Democratic Party.

 Political positions

 Donovan introduced legislation with Senator Owen Hill to allow voters to take photos of their ballots as under the current law voters face up to one year in prison and a $1,000 fine for taking a photo of their ballot.

 Donovan introduced legislation that created Public Lands Day as a state holiday in Colorado to recognize the twenty-four million acres of public land in Colorado and its importance in the life and economy of Colorado.
-The legislation was passed in the state senate by a vote of twenty-eight to seven and in the state house by a vote of thirty-nine to twenty-six.
+The legislation was passed in the state senate by a vote of twenty-eight to seven and in the state house by a vote of 39 to 26.

 Donovan sponsored legislation in the state senate which would create a paid family leave system which would be paid for by having employees pay 0.99% of their salary.
 She and Representatives Marc Catlin and Dylan Roberts introduced legislation which called for the Regulatory Agencies and Health Care Policy and Financing departments to create a public healthcare option that would add to Connect for Health Colorado, Colorado's medical care exchange.